-Effective May 6, 2021, Mr. Dufresne assumed the role of Chief Financial Officer of Loblaw, in addition to his duties as President and Chief Financial Officer of Weston.
-To reflect his dual role, since May 6, 2021, 80% of Mr. Dufresne's base salary has been paid by Loblaw and 20% by Weston.
+Mr. Dufresne's compensation arrangements did not change in 2022, being a base salary of \$950,000 and STIP and LTIP targets of 125% and 375% of base salary, respectively.
+To reflect his dual role, 80% of Mr. Dufresne's base salary is paid by Loblaw and 20% by Weston.
 Each of Loblaw and Weston determines and funds its respective share of Mr. Dufresne's STIP.
 80% of Mr. Dufresne's STIP is subject to the Loblaw STIP and 20% is subject to the Weston STIP.

-As discussed in the section "Individual STIP Components" on page 56, the Governance Committee awarded Mr. Dufresne \$309,361 for the 25% individual performance component of his 2021 Loblaw STIP award.
+As discussed in the section "Individual STIP Components" on page 58, the Governance Committee awarded Mr. Dufresne \$474,261 for the 25% individual performance component of his 2022 Loblaw STIP award.